meieda/architecture-center/docs/microservices/ingestion-workflow.md

 Akka Streams is also a very natural programming model for streaming events from Event Hubs.
 Instead of looping through a batch of events, you define a set of operations on events, and let Akka Streams handle the streaming.

 IoTHub React uses a different checkpoint strategy than Event Host Processor.
 The checkpoint logic resides in a sink, which is the terminating stage in a pipeline.
 The design of Akka Streams allows the pipeline to continue streaming data while the sink is writing the checkpoint.
 That means the upstream processing stages don't need to wait on the checkpoint.
-You can configure chcekpointing to occur after a timeout or after a certain number of messages have been processed.
+You can configure checkpointing to occur after a timeout or after a certain number of messages have been processed.

 We designed the Scheduler service so that each container instance reads from a single partition.
 The partition number is configured through an environment variable.
 To read from 32 partitions, we deploy the Scheduler service in 32 pods, and assign each pod to a different partition.
 That provides a lot of flexibility in placing the pods within the Kubernetes cluster.
 That way, the service can scale horizontally by adding additional nodes to the cluster, so that each node has fewer pods running.
 Our performance tests showed that the Scheduler service is memory- and thread-bound, so performance depended greatly on the VM size and the number of pods per node.